Chandru-169/Restaurant-Cuisine-Customer-Order-Analytics-/README.md

    **Strategic Takeaways**

-  1. **Lebanese cuisine** is the most popular and has the highest promo usage
-  2. **Promo codes** significantly influence order volume
-  3. **Customer retention** is low — most customers order only once
-  4. **Weekend orders** are relatively low, suggesting an opportunity for targeted weekend promotions
+  **1. Lebanese cuisine** is the most popular and has the highest promo usage **2.
+Promo codes** significantly influence order volume **3.
+Customer retention** is low — most customers order only once **4.
+Weekend orders** are relatively low, suggesting an opportunity for targeted weekend promotions